TwistingTwists/obsidian-tools/Daily Standup M39 Labs.md

 ## Optimising Cursor flow

-- What do you want to build??
+-
 - LLMs) into recommender systems has garnered interest among both practitioners and researchers.
 Despite this inter

+- [ ] What do you want to build??  - PRD - breakdown for developer
+- [ ] set of instructions for cursor agent to go and do
+- [ ] optimising cursorrules - include parts of your codebase
+- [ ]

+## Build apps

+- [ ] superwhisper - linux native / windows native binary with react popupfrontend
+- [ ]